bitcoin-unlimited/BUwiki/wally/faq.md

   ***!!WARNING!!*   If the Wally app is accidentally deleted or your device goes bad, is destroyed, is lost, is stolen, or if any other mishap occurs preventing you from accessing your wallet, you will lose your BCH unless you have written down and safely stored your account recovery secret phrase.**

  3. BCH NODE PREFERENCES.
 Advanced users may want to set one of the BCH node options.
 When these are not set, Wally chooses a random BCH node to validate your send transactions.
 Furthermore, Wally will occasionally switch to a different random node to further insure your security.
 The Simplified Payment Validation (SPV) standard is used to ensure rapid execution of transactions.
 Users that want a particular node to validate their transactions (such as their own BCH node if they are running one) may set Wally to only use that node or, alternately, to preferably us that node.
-To enable these choices, select one of the red buttons in the third section of the settings page and enter the node name.
+To enable these choices, select one of the red buttons in the third section of the settings page and enter the node's domain name or its IP address.
- 4. ACCOUNT MANAGEMENT.
-The forth section of the setting page allows you to rediscover transactions, access unconfirmed transactions, and to delete accounts.
-Use the drop down menu to select the account that you want to manage, and then select REDISCOVER, ASSESS UNCONFIRMED, or DELETE.
+ 4. ACCOUNT SETTINGS.
+The third section of the setting page allows you to view an account's Account Recovery Secret Phrase, to assess unconfirmed transactions, to rediscover all transactions, to delete accounts, and to make an account invisible.
+Use the drop down menu located immediately below **Account Settings** to select the account that you want to manage, and then select one of these five operations.

 ***!!WARNING!**!* When deleting an account, all the mBCH in the account will be lost forever.
-(Note to lead software engineer....can the mBCH be restored using the secret phrase???

-## My phone was destroyed.
-How do I recover my wallet and all of my accounts?
-Recovery of a lost Wally wallet is easy.
-First, install a new copy of Wally into a phone or other device.
-Next start up Wally and go to settings.
-In the settings Account Management section, select RECOVER and then enter an Account Recovery Secret Phrase for an account that you want to recover.
-Wally will examine the BCH blockchain and using the data in the blockchain, Wally will fully restore your account(s).
-This takes some time, so be patient.
-Repeat this process for all the accounts in your lost wallet.